jonnor/ESC-CNN-microcontroller/report/report.md

 ## Spectrogram processing time

-Interestingly the mel-feature preprocessing took 60 ms on device, which is on the same order as the efficient models during inference (38-81 ms).
+On-device testing showed that the mel-feature preprocessing took 60 ms on device, which is on the same order as the efficient models during inference (38-81 ms).
 This means that the CPU bottleneck is not just the model inference time, but that spectrogram calculation must be also optimized to reach even lower power-consumption.
 In the FP-SENSING1 example used, the spectrogram computation already use ARM-specific optimized codepaths from CMSIS, albeit with floating-point and not fixed-point.

-Taking into account the preprocessing time, with the Stride-DS-24 model, the microcontroller would be able to sleep for approximately 80% of the time even when classifications are performed every 720 ms analysis window (real-time).
+Taking into account the preprocessing time the Stride-DS-24 model would consume approximately 20% CPU.
+The microcontroller would be able to sleep for the remaining 80% of the time even when classifications are performed every 720 ms analysis window (real-time).

 This is an opportunity for end-to-end models